-Because of the broad range of demands on the civil engineer's services, the undergraduate program is devoted to fundamental principles in mathematics, basic and engineering sciences, the spectrum of civil engineering practice in both analysis and design, and required courses in the humanities and the social sciences, so that engineers may better relate to the world and society they serve.
+Because of the broad range of demands on the civil engineer's services, the undergraduate program is devoted to fundamental principles in mathematics; basic and engineering sciences; the spectrum of civil engineering practice in both analysis and design; and required courses in the humanities and the social sciences, so that engineers may better relate to the world and society they serve.
 The upper division program permits students to select 9 units (3 courses) of electives.
 Students may increase the breadth or depth of their knowledge in civil engineering by selecting these electives in several areas: environmental and water quality engineering, geotechnical engineering, structural engineering, transportation and water resources engineering.
-The BSCE degree is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (EAC/ABET).